Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 The series handles that risk structurally rather than pretending it does not exist:

 - the framework is applied to Sutton SignWriting and Formal SignWriting before it is used only on external work
-- review judgments are made by layer rather than by global approval or rejection
+- review judgments distinguish layer-level success from full-path adequacy
 - useful contributions from other systems are preserved even when their larger claims are narrowed
 - standards success is separated from writing-system completeness and production compatibility
-- the constructive synthesis keeps alternative systems in view for transcription, pedagogy, handwriting, semantic modeling, and local practice
+- the constructive synthesis keeps alternative systems in view for transcription, pedagogy, handwriting, semantic modeling, data, tooling, and local practice

 The result is not a view from nowhere.